 - The purpose of Stage 2a is to undertake further consideration of potential sites for assessment in the Chippenham Community Area Remainder.
-Strategic Housing Land Availability Assessment (SHLAA) sites at the Large Villages are assessed against a range of exclusionary criteria.
-They are removed or reduced where affected by barriers to development, such as heritage and wildlife designations and flood plain, or because the site is already a commitment for development or located in the built up area. - 5.7 Only SHLAA sites in the immediate surrounds of settlements are considered through the Stage 2a strategic assessment.
-Sites within the open countryside or at Small Villages detached from a settlement's (i.e. Principal Settlements, Local Service Centres, Market Towns and Large Villages) built up area are not considered as potential housing allocation sites and, therefore, removed from further consideration(9). - 5.8 Table 6.1 below lists SHLAA sites removed prior to the Stage 2a assessment on this basis.
+Strategic Housing Land Availability Assessment (SHLAA) (10) sites at the Large Villages are assessed against a range of exclusionary criteria.
+They are removed or reduced where affected by barriers to development, such as heritage and wildlife designations and flood plain, or because the site is already a commitment for development or located in the built up area. - 5.7 Only SHLAA sites and new sites promoted to the Council in the Summer 2017 consultation in the immediate surrounds of settlements are considered through the Stage 2a strategic assessment.
+Sites within the open countryside or at Small Villages detached from a settlement's (i.e. Principal Settlements, Local Service Centres, Market Towns and Large Villages) built up area are not considered as potential housing allocation sites and, therefore, removed from further consideration(11). - 5.8 Table 6.1 below lists SHLAA sites removed prior to the Stage 2a assessment on this basis.